-Edinburgh Zoo has two red-fronted macaws
+Edinburgh Zoo has three red-fronted macaws

 Our red-fronted macaws can be found in the aviaries behind the Education Centre.